utkarsh2299/audio-content-segmentation/README.md

 # Background Music Detection using pyAudioAnalysis

-This code detects speech and background sound/music in audio files using pretrained models from **pyAudioAnalysis** and segments them in different folders.
+This repository contains a Python-based tool for analyzing audio files and segmenting them into speech, silence, and background music.
+The script processes all audio files in a given folder and automatically identifies files that contain background sound or music using pretrained models from **pyAudioAnalysis**.

 ## Features
 - Speech / music / silence segmentation